Undergraduate Support Grants

-Should any grant funds remain unspent, those funds should be returned to the office of undergraduate research at the end of the grant period, so that they may benefit other projects.
+Should any grant funds remain unspent, those funds should be returned to the Undergraduate Research Program at the end of the grant period, so that they may benefit other projects.

 Failure to comply with any of these procedures would result in disqualifying a student from applying for future grants, as well as being charged for violation of academic integrity.

 Integral to the agreement is the public sharing of research outcomes with the AUC community.
 This entails that students receiving undergraduate grants must:

 - Present their work at the annual conference for Excellence in Undergraduate Research, Entrepreneurship and Creative Achievement (EURECA), and/or at other presentation forums at AUC

 - If not already published elsewhere, submit their work for publication in the Undergraduate Research Journal (URJe)

 - Profile their work in the Undergraduate Research Program publications (Newsletter for Undergraduate Research, Facebook page)